China ban on some textbooks seen aimed at Uighur culture

 Soon his former colleagues at Xinjiang Education Press began disappearing, as did the officials who used to supervise his work.
 Colleges held political meetings to denounce “problematic textbooks,” including Rozi’s, calling them “treasonous” and a “great scourge” that poisoned Uighurs with ideas of splitting China.

-“Those textbooks weren’t political at all,” Kamaltürk said from Philadelphia, where he and other family members live in exile.
+“Those textbooks weren’t political at all,” Kamaltürk said.
 “There were things in there about taking pride in being ethnic Uighurs, and that’s what the Chinese government was upset with.”

 The intensity of Beijing’s crackdown caught many by surprise, shocking even hardened dissidents.